Cornelio Fabro: Career

 Upon completing his licentiate studies in philosophy and theology, Fabro began his teaching career, which was to last more than 40 years.

 In 1935, he taught his first courses at the Bertoni Apostolic School in Verona.

 From 1938 to 1940, he was ordinary university professor at Pontifical Urbaniana University, where he was first Extraordinary (1939) and then ordinary professor (1941) of Metaphysics.
-He later taught Philosophy of Religion (1948-1956; 1970-1973).
+He later taught Philosophy of Religion (1948–1956; 1970–1973).
 In 1960, he founded the first Institute of the History of Atheism, which was later renamed Research Institute on Non-Belief and Culture.

 In 1948, he taught Theoretical Philosophy in the University of Rome.

 In 1949, he began teaching at Maria SS.
-Assunta (also known as LUMSA) and was the director of the Institute from 1954 to 1956.
+Assunta (also known as LUMSA) and was the director of the institute from 1954 to 1956.

 Fabro was invited in 1954 as a visiting professor to give the Chaire Card.
 Mercier lectures at the University of Louvain on "Participation and Causality".
 These were published in 1960 in Italian and in 1961 in French.

-Fabro was the chair of Theoretical Philosophy at the University of Naples in 1954.
+Fabro was the chair of Theoretical Philosophy at the University of Naples Federico II in 1954.

-From 1956 to 1958, Fabro was professor of Philosophy at the Faculty of Education and History of Philosophy at the Faculty of Letters at the Catholic University of the Sacred Heart in Milan.
+From 1956 to 1958, Fabro was professor of philosophy at the Faculty of Education and History of Philosophy at the Faculty of Letters at the Catholic University of the Sacred Heart in Milan.

 Upon his return from Milan, Fabro resumed teaching at Maria SS.
 Assunta until 1965, when he began to teach at the University of Perugia.

-In 1965, Fabro taught at Notre Dame University (Indiana, USA) as a visiting professor.
+In 1965, Fabro taught at the University of Notre Dame in the United States as a visiting professor.

 While continuing to live and teach in Rome, Fabro simultaneously taught at the University of Perugia.
-In 1965, he was named ordinary professor in Philosophy.
-He was the head of Faculty of Education from 1965 to 1967 and ordinary professor in Theoretical Philosophy from 1968 to 1981.
+In 1965, he was named ordinary professor in philosophy.
+He was the head of the Faculty of Education from 1965 to 1967 and ordinary professor in Theoretical Philosophy from 1968 to 1981.